Best cheap 4x4s and SUVs

-SUVs and 4x4s continue to grow in popularity each year, with almost every manufacturer now trying to get a piece of the action.
+SUVs and 4x4s continue to grow in popularity each year, with almost every manufacturer - even the likes of Lamborghini and Ferrari - now trying to get a piece of the action.
 Modern 4x4s combine rugged styling, all-terrain ability and great practicality with comfort and polished road manners, ensuring near universal appeal.

 Buying a used 4x4 or SUV is the best way to make your money go further, with plenty of older models offering the same current-generation qualities at a much cheaper price.

 There are a whole host of reasons why this might be the right path for you.
 With more space and versatility than hatchbacks, SUVs also have a style advantage over traditionally boxy MPVs.
-Four-wheel-drive can be a handy tool as well, helping you stay one step ahead of the unpredictable British weather and generally giving you more confidence on rough surfaces.
+Four-wheel-drive can be a handy tool as well, helping you stay one step ahead of the unpredictable British weather and generally giving you more confidence on slippery surfaces.

 While some will use a 4x4 for the intended purpose of serious off-roading, at the premium end of the spectrum high-end SUVs are replacing luxury limos as the transport option of choice for celebrities and heads of state.
 The 4x4 has gone from utility vehicle to style statement in the space of a couple of decades.

 Whatever your budget, there’s a 4x4 or SUV out there for you, offering many of the above qualities without compromising on reliability or running costs.
-That is, of course, if you buy well - and the following list should help you do just that…
+That is, of course, if you buy well, and the following list should help you do just that…

-The Duster was updated in 2018, but it didn’t lose the personality that made this no-frills SUV such a hit – which is why the pre-facelift car is still a great used buy.
+The Dacia Duster was updated in 2018, but it didn’t lose the personality that made this no-frills SUV such a hit – which is why the pre-facelift car is still a great used buy.

 So while it was once the pricey option in the range, the creature comforts now make it the one to go for.
 It’s low-rent inside, but there’s plenty of space and a dependable 108bhp diesel engine for decent fuel economy.